civican/legisinfo/42-1/bills/C-69/bill_text.md

     any other conditions that the Minister establishes are or will be met.

   **(2)** The Minister must be satisfied that the report that will be submitted to him or her will set out the effects that, in the opinion of the jurisdiction that is following the process to be substituted, are likely to be caused by the carrying out of the designated project.
-The Minister must also be satisfied that the report will indicate, from among the effects set out in it, those that are adverse effects within federal jurisdiction and those that are adverse direct or incidental effects, and specify the extent to which those effects are adverse.
+The Minister must also be satisfied that the report will indicate, from among the effects set out in it, those that are adverse effects within federal jurisdiction and those that are adverse direct or incidental effects, and specify the extent to which those effects are significant.

   **(2.1)** The Minister must be satisfied that the report that will be submitted to him or her will set out how the jurisdiction that is following the process to be substituted, in determining the effects that are likely to be caused by the carrying out of the designated project, took into account and used any Indigenous knowledge provided with respect to the designated project.